Things You'll Need

 Cut the skirt along the hemline markings and finish off the freshly-cut edges with a zig-zag stitch to prevent any unraveling.
 At this point, you have two options.
 You can turn in the rough edges to give the skirt a smooth, polished look, or you can sew lace or other trimmings from the unused portion of the dress across the top of the edges.
 If you choose the second option, be sure to remove the trimmings with the seam ripper to avoid unnecessary damage to the fabric.

 Sew one half of the snap to either side of the skirt's waistline to enclose the tree skirt around the Christmas tree.
-Fluff the skirt around the tree's base as necessary.
+Fluff the wedding dress skirt around the tree's base as necessary.